-Minor in Nonprofit Administration
+Minor in Nonprofit Administration^{1,2,3}

-Courses required for the Minor hrs.
-Completed NPAD U301: The nonprofit Sector in the U.S. (Online Course) 3 NPAD U302: Nonprofit Leadership 3 NPAD U303: Nonprofit Financial Administration 3 NPAD 399: Independent Study or NPAD 499: Nonprofit Field Experience 3 POLI 101: American National Government or SOCY 101: Introduction to Sociology 3 JOUR 350: Social and Emerging Media or INFO 201: Concepts of Info Mgmt & Systems 3
+Courses required for the Minor ^{1,2} hrs.
+Completed NPAD U301: The Nonprofit Sector in the U.S. 3 NPAD U302: Nonprofit Leadership 3 NPAD U303: Nonprofit Financial Administration 3 NPAD 399: Independent Study or NPAD 499: Nonprofit Field Experience 3 POLI 101: American National Government or SOCY 101: Introduction to Sociology 3 JOUR 350: Social and Emerging Media or INFO 201: Concepts of Info Mgmt & Systems 3

-One course from any of the following : 3
+One course from any of the following: 3

+ENGL 371: Grant Writing

 NPAD 304: Nonprofit Fundraising

-NPAC 401: Topics in Nonprofit Leadership
+NPAD 401: Topics in Nonprofit Leadership

 POLI 364: State and Local Government

 POLI 370: Introduction to Public Administration

 POLI 374: Introduction to Public Policy

 POLI 390: Urban Planning and Policy

 POLI 462: The Legislative Process

 POLI 481: The Politics of Inequality

+POLI 491: Topics in Political Sciences 4

 SOCY 311: Social Problems

 SOCY 323: Urban Sociology

 SOCY 341: Sociology of Families

 SPCH 303: Ethics in Human Communication

 SPCH 350: Communication and Gender

 SPCH 448: Organizational Communication

 SPCH 450: Communication for Social Change

-ENGL 371: Grant Writing

-Total Hours Required 21 credit hours
+Total Hours Required 21 credit hour

-1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor.
+1 Up to 6 hours of General Education (>300 level) may be used to satisfy requirements of a minor.

-2 Minimum grade of C is required for all coursework.
+2 Minimum grade of C is required for all coursework

-3 A minimum of 12 hours of upper division coursework is required.
+3 A minimum of 12 course of upper division coursework is required

-4 Can use POLI 491 Topics in Political Science when the topic is Civic Engagement
+4 Can use POLI 492 Topics in Political Science when the topic is Civic Engagement